 The good news is that they will likely go back to normal after you have your baby.
 Talk with your provider if they are painful.
 There are things you can do including compressession hose that can help them.

-Also, FYI varicose veins can happen anywhere in your body (including your lady bits) — so talk with your doctor about how to help those too.
+Although most common in the lower legs, varicose veins can happen anywhere in your body (including your lady bits) — so talk with your doctor about how to help those too (belly straps might help).

 Charlie horses in both your calves or the ball of your foot can often be an issue for pregnant women.
 However, this is due to electrolytes more than structural changes.
 Often, women find some extra calcium or bananas help (but talk with your provider before you make big changes).